mkmark/x4-notes/README.md

       - automatic farming could be less efficient because most of the time these ships are cloaked
 - exceptional mods
   - Honor Guards (Nemesis) near Apotheosis in Pontifex's Claim have all exceptional mods and respawn regularly when HOP Wharf is supplied
+    - after 7.0, entire sector police is aggored upon attacked.
+Be prepared.
   - initial spawned Prometheus sometimes carries full exceptional mods
   - chasis
     - all BUC ships can be destroyed at no consequence to harvest exceptional chassis mods, so put some fast M ships on defense position order with fire authorization set to ruthless, and a drop collector to farm on the same spot